thegridelectric/gw-scada-spaceheat-python/docs/core-protocol-sequences.md

 The trigger for the power meter reporting a new power reading is a fractional change of the maximum rated power.
 FILL THIS IN.

-### Atn dispatches relay
+### Atn sends a finite state machine trigger

-    Atn     ->  GtDispatchBoolean           ->  Scada
+    Atn     ->  FsmTriggerFromAtn           ->  Scada

     (As long as the `Atn-Scada dispatch contract is live)

+    Scada then unpacks this and sends it down the appropriate hierarchy in the finites state machine

-    Scada   ->  GtDispatchBooleanLocal      ->  Relay
+    Scada   ->  FsmEvent     ->  Level1FsmNode

-    (and then usually, as long as the relay driver code is working and the relay state does in fact change)
+    This process continues down to a leaf node in the fsm:

+    Level3FsmNode   ->  FsmEvent      ->  RelayNode

+A relay or other driver that can actually change the physical state of the system is always a 'leaf' node in the hierarchical finite state machine.
+For now we'll assume its a simple relay.
+It has three core functions.
+It waits for events from its (single) parent, and tracks the state of the relay, and as best as it can it makes sure that the state of its relay matches its internal model of its state machine.

+The Fsms also produce a series of reports to track the Events, Transitions, and Actions caused by the triggering events.

+     Level1FsmNode -> FsmAtomicReport -> Scada
+     Level2FsmNode -> FsmAtomicReport -> Scada
+     Level3FsmNode -> FsmAtomicReport -> Scada
+     RelayNode -> FsmAtomicReport -> Scada

+In addition, the final relay node - which has actually made a physical state change by actuating a relay (we hope) will send a  GtTelemetry message is sent as a result of sensing the state:
-    Relay   ->  GtTelemetry                 ->  Scada
+     RelayNode -> GtTelemetry -> Scada

-The relay (aka BooleanActuator) has two core functions.
-It is waiting for commands from the scada, and it is also tracking the state of the relay.
-The GtTelemetry message is sent when the relay state changes.

-Assuming the relay follows the command from the Scada _and_ the state of the relay does in fact change, an atn dispatch command will be followed shortly by a GtTelemetry from the relay.
+Assuming the relay follows the command from the Scada _and_ the state of the relay does in fact change, an atn FsmTriggerFromAtn to turn on a relay will be followed shortly by a GtTelemetry from the relay (as well as independent verification from the power meter)

 ### Atn requests status

     Atn     ->  GtShCliAtnCmd               ->  Scada
     Scada   ->  SnapshotSpaceheat           ->  Atn
+    Scada   ->  Status           ->  Atn

 This a maintenance command for humans to immediately see `SnapshotSpaceheat` from the Scada instead of waiting for 5 minutes.

-### HomeAlone incomplete fragment
+### HomeAlone sends a finite state machine trigger

+When the dispatch contract is not live, the scada's handle changes from `a.s` to `h.s` - to reflect that it is now receiving fsm state change triggers only from the HomeAlone actor, instead of the remote AtomicTnode.
+Since the parent node is local it can trigger events directly with an FsmEvent message, which will then start the same csscade as described

-    Home    ->  GtDispatchBooleanLocal      -> Scada
+    Home    ->  FsmEvent      -> Scada

-    (As long as the `Atn-Scada dispatch contract is NOT live)

-    Scada   ->  GtDispatchBooleanLocal      ->  Relay

-    (and then usually, as long as the relay driver code is working and the relay state does in fact change)

-    Relay   ->  GtTelemetry                 ->  Scada